 But will the Mountaineers cover that 7.5-point spread?
-The raw percentage for WVU covering that spread on the season is just 42.9, but 7.5 points is a sizable spread in college basketball.
+The raw percentage for WVU covering it on the season is just 42.9, but 7.5 points is a sizable spread in college basketball.

-On a larger sample, West Virginia averages about nine more points per game than the Horned Frogs.
-That’s relevant data for the total market on this game, as well.
+In a larger sample, West Virginia averages about nine more points per game than the Horned Frogs.
+That’s relevant data for the total market on this game.

 How do TCU’s offensive struggles affect the total?